Harris Health System Faculty

 Alisha Bogan PT, DPT

 Alisha Bogan graduated from The University of Texas at San Antonio in 2004 with a Bachelor of Science in Biology.
 In 2006, she received her master’s in physical therapy from The University of Texas Medical Branch in Galveston (UTMB).
-Alisha worked for 6 ½ years in the acute care and inpatient rehabilitation settings before completing her transitional-doctorate of physical therapy in 2013 from UTMB.
-She is currently a therapist at Harris Health System’s Ben Taub Hospital and has been an adjunct faculty member for the Neurologic Physical Therapy Program for two years.
+Alisha worked for six years in the acute care and inpatient rehabilitation settings before completing her transitional-doctorate of physical therapy in 2013 from UTMB.
+She is currently a therapist at Harris Health System’s Ben Taub Hospital and has been an adjunct faculty member for the Neurologic Physical Therapy Program.
 Her interest is in patients with strokes and traumatic brain injuries.
 She plans to pursue a certification in neurology from the American Physical Therapy Association in the near future.

 Laurie Bramlett PT, DPT, NCS

 Laurie Bramlett is a graduate of Texas A&M University, where she received her Bachelor of Science in psychology.
 She received her Bachelor of Science in physical therapy from the University of Texas Medical Branch in Galveston and is board certified by the APTA as a Neurologic Clinical Specialist.
 Laurie has experience in both inpatient and outpatient settings and specializes in the treatment of spinal cord injury and brain injury.
-She currently serves as the Center Clinical Coordinator of Education for the rehabilitation department at Harris Health System and as faculty on both the Orthopaedic and Neurologic Physical Therapy Residency Programs.
+She currently serves as the Site Coordinator for Clinical Education (SCCE) for the rehabilitation department at Harris Health System and as faculty on both the Orthopaedic and Neurologic Physical Therapy Residency Programs.

 Wayne Brewer graduated from the University of Pittsburgh in 1991 with a B.S. in Physical Therapy and a Master’s in Public Health in 1995.
 Dr. Brewer practiced for over 20 years in a variety of different treatment settings includes acute and long term care, home health but the majority of his patient care was in outpatient orthopedics and sports medicine.
 Dr. Brewer became board certified in Orthopedic Physical Therapy in 1999 and re-certified in 2009.
 Dr. Brewer received a Ph.D in Physical Therapy from Texas Woman’s University in 2014.
 Currently he is an Assistant Professor in the School of Physical Therapy at Texas Woman’s University where he teaches courses in Exercise Physiology, Cardiopulmonary Physical Therapy and Therapeutic Exercise.
 His research interests are in physical activity measurement and promotion, the factors that affect physical activity in individuals with chronic pain and obesity.
 He has several peer-reviewed publications, state and national presentations in his research areas of interest.
 Dr. Brewer teaches the research module in the Harris Health System’s Orthopedic and Neurological Residency programs and coordinates the capstone projects for the entire residency staff.

-Alicia Danto graduated from the University of Notre Dame in 2012 where she studied Biology and Spanish.
+Alicia M. Madrid Danto graduated from the University of Notre Dame in 2012 where she studied Biology and Spanish.
 She then returned home to Texas to attend the University of Texas Medical Branch in Galveston.
 After graduating with her doctorate in physical therapy, she was accepted into the Harris Health Neurologic Residency Program for 2015-2016.
 She stayed on the team to work in the neurologic outpatient setting and became board certified in neurology during the summer of 2017.
 She then joined the residency faculty with teaching classes in neuroanatomy and primary care.
 She also began leading the neurologic module for the orthopedic residency and working as a mentor for the outpatient module.
-In spring 2019, she received her certificate of competency in vestibular rehabilitation and began teaching the vestibular classes for the residency as well.
+In spring 2019, she received her certificate of competency in vestibular rehabilitation and began teaching the vestibular classes for the residency.
+She and two other Harris Health faculty members, Lora Walker and Habeeblai Adewale, taught a 2-day CEU course on concussion in the spring of 2020 and continue to develop the concussion aspects of both residency programs.

 Meredith Franklin PT, DPT, GCS, CEEAA